What is Cost of Attendance?

 - Indirect costs are educationally related expenses such as books and supplies, transportation, an allowance for medical/dental expenses and personal expenses, and off-campus housing and food.

 The initial estimated COA for an academic year assumes you will be enrolled full-time for fall and spring.
 These estimated budgets are used to award financial aid and are published annually.

-In addition to the estimated COA, CU Denver offers a Net Price Calculator, designed to offer individual student/family estimates of the cost to attend CU Denver.
+In addition to the estimated COA Calculator, CU Denver offers a Net Price Calculator designed to offer individual student/family estimates of the net price to attend CU Denver.